logan676/bookpost/docs/GLOBAL_MARKET_STRATEGY.md

 ## Summary

-BookPost is designed as a global reading platform with Australian market as the primary focus.
+BookLibrio is designed as a global reading platform with Australian market as the primary focus.
 All user-facing content is in English, with Australian conventions for dates, times, and currency.
 The app avoids China-specific features (WeChat integration, Chinese UI, etc.) and instead focuses on features and integrations relevant to Australian and broader English-speaking users.